jindongli-Ai/jindongli-ai.github.io/_pages/about.md

 ---

 Hello!
 I am currently a Ph.D. student at Thrust of Artificial Intelligence at HKUSTGZ, under the supervision of Prof. [Menglin Yang](https://yangmenglin.site/).
-I obtained a Master's degree in Computer Science and Technology from the College of Artificial Intelligence at JLU, and a Bachelor's degree in Electronic Engineering from NUDT.
+I obtained a Master's degree in Computer Science and Technology from the School of Artificial Intelligence at JLU, and a Bachelor's degree in Electronic Engineering from NUDT.

 My research interests include Machine Learning (ML) and Deep Learning (DL), with a focus on:
 - Large Language Models (LLMs)